Table of contents

 Pennsylvania’s state minimum wage hasn’t changed since 2009, when it was increased to match the $7.25 federal minimum wage.
 However, the state continues to consider increasing the minimum wage.
+In 2021, the state General Assembly considered a number of bills to boost Pennsylvania’s minimum wage to $12 per hour with the aim to eventually reach a $15 hourly pay rate.
 As a small business owner, it’s important to stay current on the latest developments so you know what to anticipate and can plan for the future.

 To keep you up to date, we’ve put together this quick guide for business owners in the Keystone state.

 Unless you’re a state employee, the Pennsylvania minimum wage is $7.25, which is the same as the federally mandated minimum.
 The minimum wage hasn’t changed since 2009, when it was raised by $0.10 as a result of the federal increase.

 Some exemptions from the minimum wage rate include:

 - Tipped employees who earn more than $30 per month in tips.
 They must be paid a minimum of $2.83 per hour, and this amount plus tips must equal at least the state minimum wage.

 - Full-time high school and college students, who can be paid 85 percent of the Pennsylvania minimum wage if they are working 20 or fewer hours per week (and up to 40 hours during school vacation periods).

 - Employees considered exempt under the Fair Labor Standards Act (FLSA).

 For state employees, the minimum wage is much higher.
 In the summer of 2018, Governor Tom Wolf signed an executive order, increasing the minimum wage to $12 per hour for state employees (up from $10.20 per hour).
 This increase went into effect on July 1, 2018.